carlosschults/100-days-of-code/log.md

 **Today's Progress**: Technically, it's already the 26th.
 But since I haven't gone to bed yet, I can still consider it as "today".
 And, technically as well, I haven't made any real progress today.
 Still struggling with the build on Visual Studio.
 I've decided to give up on VS2017 and just install the newly-released 2019 version.
 I hope I can figure this "build failing on Visual Studio" situation out soon, because it's getting old really fast.

 **Thoughts:** Maybe the best course of action is to just give up on Visual Studio altogether—at least for now—and just use Visual Studio Code.

+### Day 5: April 27, 2019

+**Today's Progress**: Skipped a day yesterday.
+It was a very busy day and unfortunately I couldn't find the time to code.
+Today I went back to the challenge, which made justice to the name.
+Tried to download both Git and .Net core on a very poor internet connection.
+After several failed attempts, I gave up on that.
+Then I decided to setup CI on GitHub by using Travis CI.
+After a couple of failed attempts, time is up.
+I will continue tomorrow.

+**Thoughts:** Need to put more thought and effort into preparing beforehand, so poor infrastructure or a slightly busier day don't become impediments.